 How do you prepare for your first interview?
 What do you wear?
-We have a blog post that will help you ace your interview.
+We have a learning hub post that will help you ace your interview.

-www.studentsuper.com.au/blog/8-essential-tips-to-landing-your-first-job www.summerjobs.com.au/blog/How-Do-I-Answer-Christmas-Casual-Job-Interview-Questions
+studentsuper.com.au/learning-hub/8-essential-tips-to-landing-your-first-job summerjobs.com.au/blog/How-Do-I-Answer-Christmas-Casual-Job-Interview-Questions